 A DMX splitter can also protect your console in the event that you connect a faulty light up to it!
 I recently was talking with another lighting designer, and he shared with me a story of a client who fried a $15,000 lighting console because they hooked it up to a cheap LED fixture.

 The LED fixture was not a name brand, and something went wrong internally, sending voltage down the DMX line and killing the DMX chip in the console.
-Not cool, and an inexpensive DMX splitter would have taken the heat instead of the console had they used one!
+Not cool, and an inexpensive DMX splitter would have taken the heat instead of the expensive console, had they used one!

 Some splitters will feature a 3-pin or 5-pin for each output.
 When a splitter has both 3 and 5-pin on one labeled output, you will need to either choose between a 3-pin or 5-pin, you cannot use both!

 When you have a fixture that has both a 3-pin and 5-pin input/output it is the same principle as working with a splitter.

 You can’t use 3 and 5 pin DMX jacks on fixtures as a split!

-Lights these days can take up more channels than ever before, and when you need more than 512 Channels you’ll want to start a new DMX universe.
+DMX lights these days can take up more channels than ever before, and when you need more than 512 Channels you’ll need to start a new DMX universe.